 A value proposition tells someone what your company does that no one else can.
 It’s a clear and straightforward statement of the benefits your company provides.
 A strong value proposition is:

 - Specific.
-It hones in on particular benefits your customer segment will receive.
+It hones in on particular benefits your target customer segment will receive.

 - Based on pain points.
 It tells customers how your product will solve their problems and improve their lives.